Fahr disease

 Case Discussion

-Bilateral striopallidodentate calcinosis (BSPDC), commonly known as Fahr disease, is a rare syndrome characterised by symmetrical calcification of the basal ganglion and dentate nucleus.
+Bilateral striopallidodentate calcinosis (BSPDC), commonly known as Fahr disease, is a rare syndrome characterized by symmetrical calcification of the basal ganglion and dentate nucleus.
 The basal ganglia are the most common site of involvement.
 Most cases present with extrapyramidal symptoms initially.